 If you’ve never heard of upper cervical chiropractic care, that’s because this is a very unique subspecialty in the field that only has a few thousand practitioners globally.
 What makes it different from general chiropractic?

-- Precise measurements – Some chiropractors will go to work on a patient without even taking an x-ray, but upper cervical chiropractic involves very precise measurements in order to offer a correction that is tailored to each patient’s needs.
+Some chiropractors will go to work on a patient without even taking an x-ray, but upper cervical chiropractic involves very precise measurements in order to offer a tailored correction to each patient.

 If you suffer from migraines, especially if you experience neck pain or have a history of head or neck trauma, this may be the natural form of care that you have been searching for.
 To learn if upper cervical chiropractic is the right option for you, we encourage you to schedule a consultation with a nearby practitioner.
 You may be about to take the first step down the path of better overall health and well-being.